keyvank/tsp/1-automatons.md

 Keep in mind that the program above gets ASCII characters as its input and outputs another ASCII character which its code is the sum of the input codes.

+## What really happens

+The Brainfuck CPU we created is similar to real CPUs in many ways, but it lacks many features making it impractical for any serious application.
+As an example, we didn’t cover how a cpu is able to interact with different hardware (our brainfuck cpu can’t), or how an operating system written for such a simple cpu would look like, or questions like that.
+In this section, we are going to explore some of those unclear questions you might have about your computer.

+### How can your computer interact with other hardware?

+Our brainfuck cpu doesn’t really have means for communicating with a 3rd party hardware, so you might still have confusions on how the cpu in a modern computer is connected to other hardware.

+The answer is simple (You might figure it out and design a solution yourself too, by putting a bit of thought) You will just need a few more wires coming out of your cpu, making it able to send/receive data with custom hardware.
+Besides that, you will need to add a few more instructions for writing/reading data to/from those wires (just like how you interact with your RAM)
+As an example, in a x86-64 computer, the instructions x and x are used for communicating with other hardware, we can

+Having I/O related instructions isnt the only way a CPU can connect to peripherals.
+There is one other way too, you can give your hardware access to some parts of your RAM, allowing your CPU to communicate with that hardware by putting data on that part of your RAM.
+This way, you won’t need dedicated wire for communicating data to the device, as your ram itself is being a medium for communication.

+This method has been a popular solution for communicating with a monitor, the monitor could listen to some sections of the RAM (Also known as Video memory) and put the pixel data residing there on your monitor.
+This way, your cpu could render things on your monitor by simply writing stuff on your RAM.
+Not a single extra instruction needed!

+Curious how you can manipulate your video memory on a Linux machine?
+Try this command to put random bytes on your monitor’s pixel buffer and see what happens!

+### What is the first program your computer executes?

+We saw that cpus are simple devices that can fetch instructions from memory, run them and write the side effects back to the memory.
+So, what are the first instructions that are being run in a computer?
+When you turn your computer on, your RAM is empty, and there are no instructions, so how does it start to load anything when a RAM is absolutely empty on a startup?

+The answer is: although your computer has an empty ram, we can still trick your computer, making it believe that some constant pieces of data do exist in the very first bytes of your RAM, and put some initial programs there.

+### How can programs not conflict with each other in memory locations?

+This is a question that you might not have asked yourself but is an important one: when you compile a program, you will get a raw binary that contains the cpu opcodes that need to be executed.
+Those opcodes that have something to do with your RAM, may use static locations in your memory.
+Now, imagine you want your computer to load and maintain multiple programs on your ram at the same time.
+Since the programs are using static locations, there is a very high probability that they will use the same locations of memory for storing data.
+How does a cpu prevent that?
+Sometimes this could be malicious too, a program may try to read/write locations on memory that are not for itself (E.g a malicious program may try to read the password you entered for logging in to your shell program)

+### How are the keyboard events are handled by a computer?

+### How can multiple programs run at the same time?

+## If you are nerd enough to write an OS yourself

+You can’t really understand the way a modern computer’s cpu work without writing an operating system for it.
+Unfortunately, writing an operating system for a popular CPU like x86-64 involves a lot of details that are not necessarily helpful for a book like this.
+I’ll try my best to explain most of the important questions you might have here, but I highly encourage you to write a simple OS yourself!
+Here is a good roadmap for an OS project:

+- Read about cross-compiler and try to build a C compiler targeting raw binaries on your CPU
+- Write a bootloader that is able to print something on the screen

 ## Let's talk in Gerber

 Using the discussed simulation techniques, we have been able to build a very simple computer that is surprisingly useful, only by connecting a bunch of transistors together!
 We showed how simple it is to build a CPU that is able to run Brainfuck programs, and we also showed that you can (With some practice and hard-work) write amazingly complex programs that can perform useful stuff using a programming language as simple as Brainfuck.